emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 - The `FOREACH`-clause specifies the `sensors` field in the input message's payload as the array to iterate over.
 It also names the array itmes `sensor` with the "`as nane`"-syntax.
 - The `DO` clause specifies the fields to be included in the output:
   - `timestamp` is the timestamp from the input message's metadata.
-  - `clientid` is the client ID from the input message's metadata,
+  - `clientid` is the client ID from the input message's metadata.
   - `sensor.name` will be capitalized with the build-in `upper` function and renamed as `name` with the "`as name`"-syntax.
 Please note that "sensor" specifically refers to the current item within the array that is selected by the FOREACH clause.
-  - `sensor.idx`  will be renamed as `idx` with the `as` clause
+  - `sensor.idx`  will be renamed as `idx` with the `as` clause.
-- The `INCASE` clause adds another filter condition, so we only get sensors where the value of the idx-field is 1 and above.
+- The `INCASE` clause adds another filter condition, so you only get sensors where the value of the idx-field is 1 and above.
-- The `FROM` clause specifies that we want messages from topics that match the pattern "t/#".
+- The `FROM` clause specifies that you want messages from topics that match the pattern "t/#".

 After creating your rules, it's always recommended to test your rules before putting them into production.
 The Dashboard UI contains a test feature that allows you to test your rules with sample messages.
 For details on how to test the SQL statements, see [Test the Rule](./rule-get-started.md#test-the-rule).
 The rule above can be tested by putting in the following JSON formatted text as payload: